asarandi/game-achievements-system/README.md

 ### intro
-this is my solution to a coding challenge i received when i applied for a job as a backend engineer.
+this is my solution to a coding challenge i received when i applied for a backend engineer position.

 the project can be summarized as _**"an achievements system for a fictional online game"**_. please see `SPEC.md` for challenge details.